ezrosent/frawk/info/parallelism.md

 This script is no longer correct if it is run in parallel.
-In parallel, the aggregation rules dictate that it will simply return _a_ maximum value observed by a particular worker thread.
-To aggregate explicitly, worker threads are provided with a `PID` control variable which takes on a positive integer value in a contiguous numeric range, with each thread receiving a unique `PID` value.
+In parallel, the aggregation rules dictate that it will simply return _a_ maximum value observed by one of the worker threads.
+To aggregate explicitly, worker threads are provided with a `PID` variable which takes on a positive integer value consecutively counting up from 1, with each thread receiving a unique `PID`.
 This, combined with the implicit aggregation for maps, lets us write an _explicit_ max aggregation.